ysc2229-s1-23/DSA-Final-Project-Pathfinding-Algorithms/README.md

 - fringe_test.py: Test Cases for Fringe Algorithm (only simple tests due to slight error in code)
 - integration.py: Comparing results across A*, BFS, and Dijkstra Algorithm (shortest path)

 main.py (FILE) --> Run this file to activate the pygame visualizer

+CAN IGNORE:
+ripcode.py (FILE): Inventory of functions that were used temporarily and other implementations that require more work such as the IDA* algorithm.

 ## Acknowledgements